MishaSadeghi/E-DAIC-multimodal-depression-detection/README.md

 **API Key for GPT Completions:**

-The text processing pipeline uses GPT to generate the completions.
+The text processing pipeline uses GPT-3.5 Turbo to generate the completions.
 To use this feature, you must provide an OpenAI API key.

 1. Create a file named `.env` in the root of the project directory (`E-DAIC-multimodal-depression-detection/`).
 2. Add your OpenAI API key to this file: